ryan-mcclue/unsw/comp2511/wk4.md

 methods aren't relatable,
 e.g. methods to operate on contained classes

-type-switch replacement:
-1. inheritance
-2. if type can change during lifetime use composition? favor composition over inheritance?

 Functional Programming: (chaining methods) lambda can treat code as data and implement a single method interface